UEMS Section of Surgery & European Board of Surgery

 From this vision, a federal structure within the Section of Surgery has emerged which we can compare to a grapefruit:

-– the skin of the grapefruit represents the European Board of Surgery and Section of Surgery.
+– the skin of the grapefruit represents the UEMS Section of Surgery and the European Board of Surgery which unifies the common trunk and the specialties within the UEMS Section of Surgery.

 – the rather large pithy centre represents the common trunk of training, which unites all surgeons.
 Having undertaken a common trunk of training, surgeons often concentrate on a specialty of surgery for research purposes followed by 2 years of training programme in their chosen specialty.

 This is the system for vascular surgery, coloproctology, trauma, transplantation, thoracic surgery and so on.

 – the segments of the grapefruit represent the Divisions of the Section of Surgery and their Boards.

 The specialties are thus separated by a thin “partition” but linked by the common trunk of training and united within the “skin” of the grapefruit which represents surgery as a whole.